- Gian Wild, Ms, AccessibilityOz

 - Length of Session: 1-hr

 - Type of session: General Conference

 Harvard and MIT have been sued by the National Association for the Deaf (supported by the Department of Justice) for lack of accurate closed captioning on their videos.
 However, the case also involves the inaccessibility of the video players.
-AccessibilityOz has been testing the accessibility of video players for three years, including testing on mobile devices, mobile devices with a keyboard, different screen readers and a variety of operating systems and browsers.
+AccessibilityOz has been testing the accessibility of video players for the past eight years, including testing on mobile devices, mobile devices with a keyboard, different screen readers and a variety of operating systems and browsers.
 Gian explains the importance of video – especially to people with disabilities and some of the major accessibility violations seen in popular video players – including keyboard traps, auto-play, inability to pause and reverse keyboard traps.

 Gian works in the area of web accessibility: making sure web sites and mobile apps can be used by people with disabilities.
 She spent six years contributing to the international set of web accessibility guidelines used around the world and is also the CEO and Founder of AccessibilityOz.
 With offices in Australia and the United States, AccessibilityOz has been operating for five years.
 Its clients include the Department of Prime Minister and Cabinet, Gold Coast 2018 Commonwealth Games, Optus, Seek and Foxtel.
 A 2017 Australian of the Year award nominee, Gian splits her time between Australia the US.
 A regular speaker at conferences around the world, in 2015 she presented to the United Nations on the importance of web accessibility at the Conference of State Parties to the Convention on the Rights of Persons with Disabilities.